Segments, custom fields, MMS, triggers. The list of features you can use to optimize your SMS marketing campaigns goes on and on.

 There are many easy and convenient ways to use text message autoresponders.
 It’s easy to string together multiple autoresponders (for example, spaced a week apart) to create a promotional program that anyone can join at any time.

-Here are just a few helpful ways to use text message autoresponders:
+Here are just a few other helpful ways to use text message autoresponders:

 Introduce yourself to new customers, and keep your brand top of mind by sending out a staggered series of welcome messages.

 Help walk new customers or employees through the onboarding process via text.
 New subscribers will start with step #1, no matter when they sign up.

 Keep your customers coming back with increasingly enticing coupons and promotions.

 Need to remind patients or clients to reschedule in 6 months?
 Now, all it takes is a simple text that you can set and forget.

 You can set up a series of autoresponders for any of your contacts lists.
 No matter where a user joins from, they’ll be added to the sequence.